 What are the best food sources?

-Although produced by our body when our skin is exposed to the sun, we can find vitamin D3 in our diet.
+Although produced by our bodies when our skin is exposed to the sun, we can find vitamin D3 in our diet.

 Here is a non-exhaustive list of foods that can provide vitamin D3: